BOARD & STAFF

 Steve is Chair of the Steering Committee for the Sunrise Initiative for Human Rights in the U.S., a collaborative donor initiative dedicated to the full realization of human rights in the United States.
 He also co-chairs the Civil Marriage Collaborative (CMC) a separate donor collaborative focusing on state-based strategies to win marriage equality for same-sex couples.
 Since its inception in 2005, the CMC has been active in all state-based civil marriage campaigns which have either won the freedom to marry for same sex couples or have successfully defended the freedom to marry from attack.

-Daniel Katz is the Senior Program Director at The Overbrook Foundation, where he directs the Foundation’s environmental giving in the areas of international biodiversity conversation and sustainable consumption.
+Daniel Katz is the Vice President, Environment Program at The Overbrook Foundation, where he directs the Foundation’s environmental giving in the areas of international biodiversity conservation and sustainable consumption.
 He is the Board Chair and former president of the Rainforest Alliance, an organization he co-founded in 1986 at the age of 24.
 At Overbrook, Mr. Katz created Catalog Choice – a web-based service that offers an easy way for millions of users to stop the flow of unwanted catalogs into their mailboxes.
 He is currently spearheading initiatives to build a stronger, more inclusive and equitable environmental movement in the United States.